Polkadot-Blockchain-Academy/pba-book/content/blockchain-contracts/unstoppable-apps/slides.md

 <https://cryptoslate.com/op-ed-is-ethereum-now-under-u-s-control-99-of-latest-relay-blocks-are-censoring-the-network/> <!-- markdown-link-check-disable-line -->

-- code is unstoppable, but platform _can_ sensor. ability -> responsibility (we may talk more on that latter)
+- code is unstoppable, but platform _can_ sensor.
+  Ability -> responsibility (we may talk more on that latter)

 ---v